 How a Project tends to proceed.

-The first day or so, depending on the frame, will be spent planing all external surfaces to be glazed to a tolerance that ensures an even seal for the IGU’s.
+The first day or so will be spent planing all external surfaces to be glazed to a tolerance that ensures an even seal for the IGU’s.
 Special attention is paid to door posts.
 We will also undertake any patching required, true the frame as plumb as possible and then additionally fix the frame to dwarf walls and existing structures if necessary.

 When the frame is within tolerance, we will rebate masonry walls adjoining the frame so we can create a flexible seal between the two using DPM or similar.
 Next we will start to cut and fit the softwood packer system.